TorstenDittmann/php-rust-extension-benchmark/README.md

 # macOS
 php -dextension=./target/release/libphp_utopia.dylib test.php
 ```
-## Docker
+# Usage (Docker)

-You can also run the benchmark using Docker:
+You can also run the benchmark without the previous steps using Docker:

 ```sh
 # build